Landmines & IED's

 Landmines are present in many countries around the world and are a common remnant of conflict and war.
 Every year approximately 200,000 new landmines are laid, many minefields are either not marked or have been marked by the local population using a local technique.

 IED's are increasingly the primary threat in countries with a risk of terrorism and conflict, many IED's are not initiated by an individual leading to them being as indiscriminate as landmines.

-In an area where terrorism is present IED's are increasingly being designed and used to inflict the largest possible amount of damage to the local population.
+In an area where terrorism is present, IED's are increasingly being used and designed to inflict the largest possible amount of damage to the local population.